House (sculpture): Creation

-The work was a concrete cast of the inside of the entire three-story house, basement, ground floor and first floor, including stairs and bay windows, but not the roof space.
+The work was a concrete cast of the inside of the entire three-storey house, basement, ground floor and first floor, including stairs and bay windows, but not the roof space.
 After Whiteread took possession of the building in August 1993, new foundations were created to support the new concrete.
-Internal structures such as sinks and cupboards were removed, holes in the walls filled and the windows covered, to prepare a continuous internal surface that could be sprayed with a debonding agent, then a 5 cm layer of locrete coloured light grey, and then a final 25 cm layer of concrete reinforced with steel mesh.
+Internal structures such as sinks and cupboards were removed, holes in the walls filled and the windows covered, to prepare a continuous internal surface that could be sprayed with a debonding agent, then a 5 cm layer of 'locrete' coloured light grey, and then a final 25 cm layer of concrete reinforced with steel mesh.
 The builders left through a hole in the roof which was then sealed, and the external brick-built structure was removed.

 The casting took place from August to October 1993, and the work was opened to the public on 25 October 1993.
 Being so heavy, the work was exhibited at the original site of the house, on the edge of a new public park, Wennington Green, and beside Grove Road.
 The other houses in the terrace had already been demolished by Tower Hamlets London Borough Council.